Sparse estimation in Ising Model via penalized Monte Carlo methods: Model description and related works

 where $Y^1,\ldots, Y^m$ is a sample drawn from $h$ or, which is more realistic and is considered in the current paper, $Y^1,\ldots, Y^m$ is a Markov chain with $h$ being a density of its stationary distribution.
-From LLN for Markov chains \citep{roberts2004general} we have when $m \rightarrow \infty$ and $\th$ is fixed.
 Thus, the MCMC approximation of \eqref{loglike} is

 A natural choice of the importance sampling distribution is $h(y) =p(y|\psi)$ for some parameter $\psi.$ It leads to

 The last term in \eqref{McappEx}, that contains the unknown constant $C(\psi),$ does not depend on $\th$, so it can be ignored while minimizing \eqref{McappEx}.